bokeh comparison: Sony RX1 vs Nikon 35mmm f/1.4G

 The out-of-focus highlights towards the edge of the frame, have an elliptical shape with the Sony.
 The Nikon’s rendition is more irregular.
 Ultimately, not a huge difference in how the photographs appear.

-in summary: comparing the bokeh of these two lenses
+In summary: Comparing the bokeh of these two lenses

-In comparison, the bokeh of the Zeiss Sonnar 35mm f/2 lens on the Sony RX1 (B&H) is noticeably smoother than that of the Nikon 35mm f/1.4G (B&H) … but with images seen in isolation, the Nikon lens’ bokeh isn’t such that it turns me off the lens.
+In comparison, the bokeh of the Zeiss Sonnar 35mm f/2 lens on the Sony RX1 (affiliate) is noticeably smoother than that of the Nikon 35mm f/1.4G (affiliate) … but with images seen in isolation, the Nikon lens’ bokeh isn’t such that it turns me off the lens.
 And it certainly isn’t as bad as that of the example shot with the Nikon 50mm lens.
 Still, the Sony RX1 is very sweet indeed.

-summary: a first experience using the Sony RX1 on a photo shoot
+Summary: A first experience using the Sony RX1 on a photo shoot

 It blew my mind, because there is this feeling that yeah yeah, this camera is just a point & shoot camera.
 And then you look at the files and the reaction has to be, “holy macaroni!”